What is a conflict avoidant couple affair?

 At Couples Therapy Inc., we help many couples recover from affairs.
-Sometimes we see a type of couple known as Conflict Avoidant couples.
-This is the first in a series of posts about different kinds of infidelity.
+Sometimes we see a type of couple known as conflict avoidant couples.

 This will not be a laundry list of sin, or a catalog of moral deficits.
 It will be a review of the emotional interplay between different types of couples, and the intrinsic meaning that each type of affair pattern reveals about the couple's dynamic.